MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-client-features.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about the features available in the new Teams client for desktop that aren't available in the web client. ms.localizationpriority: high
+description: Learn about the features differences between the new Teams client for desktop and the Teams web client, what is available in the desktop client and unavailable in the web client. ms.localizationpriority: high
 ---